-Dr. Clayman has performed more than four hundred thyroid cancer operations per year for over twenty years among patients ranging from 6 months to 100+ years of age.
+Dr. Clayman has performed more than four hundred thyroid cancer operations per year for over twenty three years among patients ranging from 6 months to 100+ years of age.
 Nearly half of Dr. Clayman’s patients have undergone failed initial surgery for their thyroid cancer by another surgeon or have recurrent, persistent, or aggressive thyroid cancer.
 Over the past four years, Dr. Clayman has performed over 800 thyroid operations per year.
 If it pertains to thyroid surgery or thyroid cancer, there is likely nothing that he hasn’t seen.
 Dr. Clayman has also written the Atlas of Head and Neck Surgery which is used by residents and fellows across the globe in their endocrine surgery training.
 What patients say about their surgeons is also important.
 See our reviews and 5 star ratings on Healthgrades as well as our many reviews on Google.
 Dr. Clayman and our surgeons at the Clayman Thyroid Center are very high volume surgeons.
 All that we do is thyroid surgery at a level of safety and quality that is without competitors.
 Many describe "high volume surgeons" as more than 100 operations per year.
 Although we care for our patients so that they feel like they are our only patients, Dr. Clayman cares for more than this "high volume" classification in almost every month, not in one year.
 Volume in thyroid surgery predicts lack of complications in thyroid surgery and cure of thyroid cancer, not achieved by lower volume surgeons.
 To our knowledge, no other thyroid surgeons in the United States have similar experience.